-Laboratory test results are a critical element of patient care and must be harmonized to ensure that accurate diagnoses and appropriate treatment decisions for patients are made. a reference material.
-Over the past two decades, there have been a number of prominent successes in harmonizing laboratory tests based on reference methods, such as cholesterol, glucose and hemoglobin A1c, which have contributed to significant improvements in cardiac and diabetes care.
+Ideally, all test results should be harmonized based on calibrations that are traceable to a reference method and/or a reference material.
+Over the past two decades, there have been a number of prominent successes in harmonizing laboratory tests based on reference methods, such as cholesterol, glucose and hemoglobin A1C, which have contributed to significant improvements in cardiac and diabetes care.
 However, despite these successes, the total number of laboratory tests that have been harmonized based on reference methods remains very small.